The Aging and Eternal Youth of Industrial Punk: a memior in real time

 by Marc Olmsted & Dion Olivier

 It was the 15th anniversary of “Pranks!” – just one of the wacky books put out by ReSearch, that cutting edge hipsterzine.
-Vale, editor and publisher, was also known for his punk journal Search & Destroy, from which ReSearch (get it?) surfaced.
+Vale, editor and publisher speaks about the best reviews online and was also known for his punk journal Search & Destroy, from which ReSearch (get it?) surfaced.
 There was a time when a few of Vale’s books had to be on your shelf if you were pierced, tattoo’d, owned a punk album or were friends with someone who fit this description – the books noting Burroughs, Ballard, Throbbing Gristle, incredibly strange trashola movies or modern primitives of branding and scarification fame hanging on hooks like A Man Called Horse.

 This event: “A Night of Industrial Music” on Dec.
 5, 2003, at the Lab on 16th Street.
 I had the pleasure of taking a teenage hipster of my own, an informal foster son now making the transition to independent living by staying in the front room of the flat I shared with my wife.
 I had been Dion’s legal guardian at a Tibetan Buddhist summer retreat, an annual event where I had known a number of kids over the years; sharp, bright artistic types, as one might expect, the definite hope for a future that seemed otherwise grim.
 Suzi & I had no kids of our own by design, and since both of us had the maturity of teenagers, we seemed to draw them.
 Dion, a young black man from L.A. with virtually zero interest in hip-hop and an incredible thirst for all things Beat and beyond, was one of them – a bass player with chemically straightened hair altered into an anime cartoon of sharp angles, a kind of African-American Astroboy with horn rim glasses.